BugDeveloper/se-cheatsheet/python.md

     digits.insert(0, m)
 ```

-This algorithm returns a list of the digits in the specified base b (a representation of n10 in base b) Usually we want to return an encoded number where digits higher than 9 use letters such as A..Z We simply need to decide what character to use for the various digits in the base.
+This algorithm returns a list of the digits in the specified base b (a representation of n10 in base b).
+Usually we want to return an encoded number where digits higher than 9 use letters such as A..Z.
+We simply need to decide what character to use for the various digits in the base.

 ##### Encoding